r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 So, what causes these errors in the first place?

-[According to Microsoft](https://learn.microsoft.com/en-us/troubleshoot/windows-client/performance/stop-error-or-blue-screen-error-troubleshooting#what-causes-stop-errors), 70-75% of BSOD's are caused by poorly written drivers that are simply experiencing errors and not handling them correctly.
+[According to Microsoft](https://learn.microsoft.com/en-us/troubleshoot/windows-client/performance/stop-error-or-blue-screen-error-troubleshooting#what-causes-stop-errors), 70-75% of BSODs are caused by poorly written drivers that are simply experiencing errors and not handling them correctly.
 They are attempting to perform illegal tasks, and Windows is being forced to crash the system entirely.

 While I, (writer [JimmahDean](https://github.com/JimmahDean)), do not subscribe to that statistic, this does happen very regularly, and it is becoming especially common with the rise of *kernel-level anti-cheats* as they interact poorly with antivirus software and other applications on the system.
-These anticheats have not been in use long enough for the developers to have worked out all the issues with these interactions.
+These anti-cheats have not been in use long enough for the developers to have worked out all the issues with these interactions.

 The remaining causes are split between hardware failure and indeterminate reasons, with a small amount being caused by Windows bugs.
 Unless you are intentionally causing the blue screen of death, and you would know if you were, these errors are in no way your fault.

 Something you installed may be causing them, but nothing you are doing during the use of the computer is directly putting Windows into the BSOD.
-You, either have an old driver for something that simply needs to be reinstalled, you have one of the aforementioned anticheat programs, Windows corrupted itself, or the hardware inside the computer simply failed.
+You, either have an old driver for something that simply needs to be reinstalled, you have one of the aforementioned anti-cheat programs, Windows corrupted itself, or the hardware inside the computer simply failed.

 But how can we know what is causing your particular BSOD?